atomicdata-dev/atomic-data-docs/README.md

 This repository holds the markdown book for the Atomic Data standard.
 It serves two purposes:

-- A central hub for all Atomic Data documentation, tutorials, guides and other written content
+- A central hub for **written content** such as documentation, the specification, tutorials and guides.
-- A place to discuss the **specification** - that should happen in this issue tracker.
+- A place to **discuss the specification** - that should happen in this issue tracker.

 ## Running locally